Wisconsin Governor Walker to face recall vote on June 5

 Money is pouring into Wisconsin from across the nation to help both sides in the recall fight.
 Since the beginning of 2011, Walker has raised $12 million, some of it from big donor Super PACS.
 Unions are expected to generously fund whoever the Democrats choose to face Walker.

+Even before the election was formally launched on Friday, television attack ads had begun.
+A pro-Walker ad accused the potential Democratic candidates of seeking higher taxes and killing jobs in the state, while an anti-Walker ad said he had cut public school funding.

+The election board also unanimously approved recall elections for Republican Lieutenant Governor Rebecca Kleefisch and four Republican state senators who voted for the union curbs.

-(Reporting by Brendan O'Brien; Writing by Greg McCune; Editing by Paul Thomasch and Vicki Allen)
+(Reporting by Brendan O'Brien; Writing by Greg McCune; Editing by Paul Thomasch)